OCamlPro/ows/README.md

 ## How To Use ?

-''ows-update'' initializes a local opam repository and keeps it up-to-date.
+''ows-update -s'' initializes a local opam repository and initialize the html root directory.

-It can be run from a cron script.
-It creates a directory where it stores all the opam universes and the result of distcheck and initialize the html root directory.
-Ex :
+''ows-update 2015-03-12 2015-03-13''

-    ows-update 2015-03-12 2015-03-13
+It creates a directory where it stores all the opam universes and the result of distcheck and

 ''ows-run'' takes a local directory containing the distcheck results and aggregates and build one ows report.
 Usually ows.py is run in a for cycle :